Metabyte2710/RGB/Corsair-Lighting-Node-Pro.md

 It looks like sending the apply packet every few seconds is enough to keep it from reverting to rainbow mode.

-# Set Direct Mode Packet
+# Set Control Mode Packet

 | Byte Index | Description                   |
 | ---------- | ----------------------------- |